-The axle load of each individual axle of the unit to be used as interface parameter to the infrastructure has to be defined by the railway undertaking as required in clause 4.2.2.5 of the TSI OPE, considering the expected load for the intended service (not defined when the unit is assessed."
+The axle load of each individual axle of the unit to be used as interface parameter to the infrastructure has to be defined by the railway undertaking as required in clause 4.2.2.5 of the TSI OPE, considering the expected load for the intended service (not defined when the unit is assessed)."

-The axle load in combination with the axle spacing of a rolling stock is one of the parameters used for the technical compatibility of the rolling stock to the infrastructure (as described in EN15528).
+The axle load in combination with the axle spacing of a rolling stock is one of the parameters used for the technical compatibility of the rolling stock to the infrastructure (as described in EN 15528:2008).
 The TSI does not set out the maximum axle load which has to be taken into account for this technical compatibility assessment as this approach would be too restrictive.
-Instead, reference is made to clause 4.2.2.5 of the OPE TSI which states that the RU is responsible for the train composition and the route compatibility and is required to ensure that "the weight of the train must be within the maximum permissible for the section of route.
+Instead, reference is made to clause 4.2.2.5 of the OPE TSI which states that these parameters have been checked through the authorisation process and the RU is responsible for the train composition and the route compatibility and is required to ensure that "the weight of the train must be within the maximum permissible for the section of route.
 Axle load limitations must be respected".
 In this way the RU should control by operating rules the payload of its rolling stock in order to be compatible with the route.